Terence-Babarinsa/Booking_System/README.md

 This sprint was succes as it saw me complete my project MVP.
 I was able to complete the the basic design of my UI, connect it to the my business layer and manually test it.
 #### Sprint Retrospective
 The was alot of difficulty with displaying my pages on my window.
 This was cause problem due to the typ eof window i designed.
 A navigation window is what was required to change the content of the main window.
 This, in conjunction with a naviagtion service saw me overcome this blocker.
 Another issue during this sprint was the buttons that represented the seats on my system.
 I tried to access their content by stepping through the controls on my page that were of type buttons, however this type of loop was unique to forms and not pages.
 To overcome this blcoker I had to hard code all my buttons into a list of type buttons in order to still access theu methods when i was looping through the list.

+## Sprint 5
+#### Sprint Goals
+The goal for this sprint was make the UI alot more appealing to the user
+#### Sprint Review
+This sprint was relatively simple due to my improved understanding of xaml and properties
+#### Sprint Retrospective
+I decided on a basic theme for my project and set it to all my pages.
+Functionality did not need to change therefore there were very few blockers.
+My main problem was getting rid of the navigation bar to take away control from the userand have my code determine the flow of pages.